src-d/blog/content/post/hercules.md

 Our blame algorithm requires to have the diff on each of the changed files.
-The funny thing is that extracting diffs at git "porcelain" level of abstraction is literally impossible.
-Git stores each commit as a snapshot of the repository, not a difference between adjacent revisions (refer to [the book](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)).
-Thus the only way to obtain a commit's diff is by fair diff-ing files, and this is what Hercules does currently.

-Internally, git does store commits as "deltas" if it *considers worth it*.
+The funny thing is that extracting diffs at git "porcelain" level of abstraction is impossible.
+Git exposes each commit as a snapshot of the repository, not a difference between adjacent revisions (refer to [the book](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)).
+Thus the only way to obtain a commit's diff is by fair diff-ing the corresponding files, and this is what `git blame` does repetitively.
+Internally, git may store deltas between blobs to optimize the space, but it is hard to use them and has several limitations.
-`git blame` reuses those deltas as much as it can.
-"Leaky abstraction" diff is yet to appear in go-git, there are certain plans to have it in the near future, and it should dramatically speed up Hercules.

 Diff-ing the file trees is another problem.
 Suppose that you've got two snapshots of a deep directory with millions of files each.
 How to you decide